Smart Re-entry into Adobe Express

 Project downloads grew substantially across all variants, with variant C leading at +10% overall increase!

-2.7M increased project downloads
+2.7M incremental project exports

-11.1K increase in returning monthly active users
+11.1K incremental returning monthly active users

-$461K increase in new subscription plans
+$461K increase in annual recurring revenue

 Takeaways